Breast Augmentation Revision in Columbus, OH

 Recovery After Breast Augmentation Revision Surgery

-For optimal results, it’s important to carefully follow Dr. Taylor’s guidelines for recovery.
-You will be asked to wear a special compression bra to hold your tissue in place as your incisions heal and to decrease swelling.
-We will give you a prescription for pain medication to enhance your comfort.
+• Support your breasts: You will be asked to wear a special compression bra to hold your tissue in place as your incisions heal and to decrease swelling.

-In most cases, you can expect a similar recovery process as after your initial augmentation procedure.
-Our team will provide you with detailed aftercare instructions and further details at regular follow-up appointments after your surgery.
-While experiences vary, most patients can return to work and other daily activities in a week, with a gradual return to exercise in the following weeks.
+• Take it easy: While experiences vary, most patients can return to work and other daily activities in a week, with a gradual return to exercise in the following weeks.

 "I love what I do.
 What could be more rewarding than helping someone feel beautiful?"